 Form 8300 Audit

-The examiner will be looking for cash transactions over $10,000, as well as evidence of knowing or willful misconduct.
-The examiner will also look at the taxpayer’s Form 8300 history and how they behaved upon discovery of the failure to file Form 8300.
+The IRS examiner in a Form 8300 audit will be looking for cash transactions over $10,000, as well as evidence of knowing or willful misconduct.
+The examiner will also look at the taxpayer’s Form 8300 history and how they behaved upon discovery of the failure to file the 8300 form.

 The IRS has a three 3-year statute of limitations to examine filed Forms 8300.
 In the event that the Forms were not filed, the statute of limitations does not apply and the IRS can start an examination at any time.